Kennedy Space Center: Weather

 Florida's peninsular shape and temperature contrasts between land and ocean provide ideal conditions for electrical storms, earning Central Florida the reputation as "lightning capital of the United States".
 This makes extensive lightning protection and detection systems necessary to protect employees, structures and spacecraft on launch pads.
 On November 14, 1969, Apollo 12 was struck by lightning just after lift-off from Pad 39A, but the flight continued safely.
 The most powerful lightning strike recorded at KSC occurred at LC-39B on August 25, 2006, while shuttle Atlantis was being prepared for STS-115.
 NASA managers were initially concerned that the lightning strike caused damage to Atlantis, but none was found.

 On September 7, 2004, Hurricane Frances directly hit the area with sustained winds of 70 mph and gusts up to 94 mph, the most damaging storm to date.
 The Vehicle Assembly Building lost 1,000 exterior panels, each 3.9 ft x 9.8 ft in size.
 This exposed 39800 sqft of the building to the elements.
 Damage occurred to the south and east sides of the VAB.
 The shuttle's Thermal Protection System Facility suffered extensive damage.
 The roof was partially torn off and the interior suffered water damage.
 Several rockets on display in the center were toppled.
 Further damage to KSC was caused by Hurricane Wilma in October 2005.

 The conservative estimate by NASA is that the Space Center will experience 5 to 8 inches of sea level rise by the 2050s.
 Launch Complex 39A, the site of the Apollo 11 launch, is the most vulnerable to flooding, and has a 14% annual risk of flooding beginning in 2020.

 KSC directors

-Since KSC's formation, ten NASA officials have served as directors, including three former astronauts (Crippen, Bridges and Cabana):
+Since KSC's formation, eleven NASA officials have served as directors, including three former astronauts (Crippen, Bridges and Cabana):